Declan-Combley/git-setup/readme.md

 # Prerequisites
-You must have git and root privileges.
+You must have xclip installed aswell as git and root privileges.

 # How does it work?